mritzman/dg/README.md

 NOTE that if you are running on a MAC insert "sudo" in front of every command.
 On windows run the command prompt or power shell as an administrator.

-Now run the following commands below to get the latest version of the gulp command line and bower command line.
+Now run the following commands below to get the latest version of bower.

-npm rm gulp-cli -g

-npm install gulp-cli -g

 npm rm bower -g